 The internal surfaces of tanks were manually cleaned of their sediments and fouling organisms twice a week, using a siphon and synthetic fibre brush.

-Four feeding regimes will be tested in quadruplicate: Ulva (U), kelp (K), a formulated feed containing 20% Ulva (F), as well as a combination of the forementioned diets (U, K, F) rotated on a weekly basis to form a mixed diet (M), resulting in a total of 16 tanks (320 sea urchins).
-All feeds will be administered ad libitum, to avoid overfeeding, the amount of feed added at the start of the experiment was calculated as a percentage of the total body weight within each tank (U: 8%, F: 1.8%, K: 10%).
+Four feeding regimes will be tested in quadruplicate: Ulva (U), kelp (K), a formulated feed containing 20% Ulva (F), as well as a combination of the forementioned diets (U, K, F) rotated on a weekly basis to form a mixed diet (M), resulting in a total of 16 tanks (320 sea urchins) per temperature treatment.
+All feeds will be administered ad libitum.
+However, to avoid overfeeding, the amount of feed added at the start of the experiment was carefully calculated as a percentage of the total body weight within each tank (U: 8%, F: 1.8%, K: 10%) to ensure that there was small amount of feed left over in each tank after feeding period.

 These feeding regimes will be duplicated across two temperatures: ambient (A: ambient) incoming water (temperature will be continuously recorded) and a consistent temperature (W: warm) of 17°C (temperature controlled using a heat pump).
 Therefore, a total of 32 tanks will be stocked with sea urchins, equating to 640 sea urchins for inclusion in the study.